XR-Studios/xr-studios.github.io/gettingStarted.md

 # Setup
 1. Download and setup [openFrameworks](https://openframeworks.cc/download/)
+    - At time of writing, openFrameworks' Windows Setup Guide is quite outdated.
+All you need to do to start working in openFrameworks is the following:
+        1. Have Visual Studio 2017 installed (incl.
+C++ development support)
+        2. Download openFrameworks for Visual Studio 2017 and extract the .zip somewhere
-2. Download the openFrameworks addon as a .zip from its [GitHub Repo](https://github.com/XR-Studios/ofxXRS)
+2. Download the XRS openFrameworks addon as a .zip from its [GitHub Repo](https://github.com/XR-Studios/ofxXRS)
-3. Extract the repo to your `openFrameworks/addons/` folder, removing "-master" from the folder name (the folder should just read *ofxXRS* similar to all the other addons in that folder)
+3. Extract the XRS openFrameworks addon .zip to your extracted openFrameworks folder's addons folder, removing "-master" from the folder name (the folder should just read *ofxXRS* similar to all the other addons in that folder)
-4. Run the **projectGenerator** and create a project.
+4. Run `projectGenerator.exe` located in your extracted openFrameworks folder's **projectGenerator** folder and create a project.
 Make sure *ofxXRS* is included in the **addons** section.
 If *ofxXRS* does not appear as an option you did something wrong in steps 2-3.
 Check out openFrameworks' [guide for installing addons](https://openframeworks.cc/learning/01_basics/how_to_add_addon_to_project/) if you need help.
-5. Navigate to your `openFrameworks/addons/ofxXRS/` folder.
+5. Navigate to your extracted openFrameworks folder's **addons/ofxXRS** folder.
 6. Copy the **ofxXRS_img** folder itself into your project's data folder: `openFrameworks/apps/myApps/(projectName)/bin/data`
 7. Open your generated project.
 8. In your *ofApp.h*, `#include "ofxXRS.h"`